Find It Locally

 Food Animal Concerns Trust (FACT) Fund-A-Farmer Grants

 This program offers grants of up to $2,500 to livestock farms nationwide for projects that improve farm animal welfare together with increasing the environmental and financial sustainability of farm operations.
-In 2018, FACT awarded grants to 28 farms in 19 states across the country.
+In 2023 alone, over $250,000 was distributed to 87 farms.
 FACT currently offers three types of grants: 1) grants of to help farmers get animal welfare certifications; 2) grants to help farms transition to or improve pasture-based systems, and 3) grants to build animal welfare-certified farms’ capacity and/or markets (note that awards for capacity-building applications are available up to $2,500 for an individual farm applicant, or up to $5,000 for joint applicants).
 Applications are typically accepted during the months of October and November.

 Harold Grinspoon Foundation Local Farmer Awards

 Launched in 2015 in partnership with Big Y – funders include the Harold Grinspoon Charitable Foundation in partnership with Big Y along with Ann & Steve Davis, Friendly’s, HP Hood LLC, Farm Credit East, PeoplesBank, Sheraton Springfield Monarch Place, Baystate Health and, new in 2019, Eastern States Exposition – the Local Farmer Awards provide grants of up to $2,500 to fund physical infrastructure improvements on farms located in western Massachusetts.
 A farmer appreciation event is held yearly for all applicants and awardees to honor and recognize farmers and promote the importance of local farming.
 In 2023, awards were given to 97 local farmers.
 Applications are typically accepted during the month of January.